bowman2001/perplexdoc/content/news/replacements-module/index.md

 replaceRE `\{\^([^}]*)\}` "<sup>$1</sup>"
 ```

-This syntax and method does not collide with any other as far as I know.
-And it’s definitely safe against attacks, because the regular expressions are applied after content security checks.
-But it’s still a workaround and a better option would be to write extensions for Hugo’s default Markdown renderer [Goldmark][goldmark].
+This syntax does not collide with any other elements --- as far as I know.
+And it’s definitely safe against attacks, because the regular expressions are applied after the Markdown rendering.
+But it’s still only a workaround and a better option would be to write extensions for Hugo’s default Markdown renderer [Goldmark][goldmark].

 {{< mnote up=14 >}}
 [**Markdown attributes**](/doc/attribute) have a similar syntax, but they aren’t present in the rendered HTML code anymore.
 Except for code examples.
-That’s why we need to avoid any ASCII glyph, which also acts as an CSS attribute identifier.
+We need to avoid any marker, which also acts as an CSS attribute identifier.
 {{< /mnote >}}

 All replacements are chained together in one Hugo partial, which can process every piece of rendered Markdown content in the templates (mostly `.Content`).